A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 A: Methylsulfonylmethane, or MSM, is a naturally occurring chemical compound found in certain primitive plants such as ferns and mosses.
-In clinical studies (20), it has demonstrated the ability to relieve pain associated with osteoarthritis (21).
-It is also believed to play a beneficial role in alleviating pain associated with knee and hip joint injuries.
-And may help speed recovery from knee and hip surgery.
+In clinical studies it has demonstrated the ability to relieve pain and inflammation associated with osteoarthritis and may also benefit others with knee and hip injuries (20).

 Q: What is a ‘proprietary blend’?

 A: You may see the term ‘proprietary blend’ on some supplement labels.
-The FDA invented the proprietary blend designation after some manufacturers complained the FDA’s disclosure rules would force them to reveal trade secrets.
-These days, however, the proprietary blend designation is sometimes used simply to prevent customers from seeing that they are not getting as much of a particular ingredient as they may think they are.
+The FDA requires either all supplement ingredients to be declared by weight or with a proprietary blend designation.
+While the proprietary blend designation may help some companies preserve privacy of their formulations, it is also sometimes used simply to prevent customers from seeing that they are not getting as much of a particular ingredient as they may think they are.

 Q: Does the FDA approve of glucosamine for joint pain?

 A: The FDA considers both glucosamine and chondroitin to be dietary supplements.
 Although they typically oversee the operation of the facilities where these supplements are produced, they do not impose any particular regulations on their sale.
 Nor do they endorse or discourage their use.